On the critical regularity of nilpotent groups acting on the interval: the metabelian case: Examples

 \subsection{Examples with large nilpotency degree}

 Theorem \ref{teo Heissemberg} gives us the critical regularity for the Heisenberg groups, which are groups having nilpotency degree 2.
-In this subsection we provide more examples of nilpotent groups where we can compute its critical regularity, but their nilpotency degree can be arbitrarily large.
+In this section we provide more examples of nilpotent groups for which we can compute the critical regularity, but whose nilpotency degree can be arbitrarily large.
 As for the Heisenberg groups, in these examples we will show that the lower bound provided by Theorem \ref{teo lower bound} is also an upper bound.

 Fix $d,k \in \mathbb{N}$, assume $d\geq k$ and consider a matrix $(m_{i,s})\in M_{k}(\mathbb{Z})$ with non-zero determinant and positive entries.
 We let $G$ be the group generated by the set subject to the relations